drveera/mgenie/README.md

 ## Installation
 1. install anaconda
-2. create a new enviornmnent
+2. create a new enviornmnent with python 3.7 and docopt

 `conda create -n genie python=3.7 docopt=0.6.2`